Search over 1 Chinese Crested dog across Australia

 Nutrition

-Chinese Cresteds have moderate energy levels, which translates to minimal dietary needs.
-On average, they consume 0.5 to 1 cup of good quality dog food every day.
+Chinese Cresteds have moderate energy levels, which translate to minimal dietary needs.

-Similarly, steer clear from high-carb dog food products and red meats.
-These too can also result in an upset stomach.
+Avoid high-carb dog food products and red meats, as these can also result in an upset stomach.

 Grooming